nadegegriesser/nadegegriesser.github.io/_posts/2015-12-05-Basic-Rest-Service.md

 title: Basic REST Service with Apache CXF
 ---

-Let's build a basic REST service, that wil serve as a basis for all the following posts.
+Let's build a basic REST service, that will serve as a basis for all the following posts.

 [The complete source code is available here.](https://github.com/nadegegriesser/code-samples/tree/1.0.0)